Alvarez ends slump with 2-run HR as Astros beat Indians 4-3

 TRAINER’S ROOM

 Indians: Last season’s AL Cy Young winner Shane Bieber threw on Monday for the first time since he was shut down in June with shoulder soreness.
 He threw from 60 feet.
-There isn’t a timetable for his return. … OF Eddie Rosario (right abdominal strain) has been making progress toward a return and manager Terry Francona said he should have more information on his status later this week. … RHP DJ Johnson was optioned to Triple-A Columbus to make room from Mejia on the roster.
+There isn’t a timetable for his return. … OF Eddie Rosario (right abdominal strain) has been making progress toward a return and Francona said he should have more information on his status later this week. … RHP DJ Johnson was optioned to Triple-A Columbus to make room from Mejia on the roster.

 Astros: RHP Jose Urquidy (right shoulder discomfort) has been throwing on flat ground but it’s still unclear when he’ll return. … RHP Andre Scrubb was placed on the injured list, retroactive to July 17, with a right shoulder strain. … C Garrett Stubbs was recalled from Triple-A Sugar Land to take his spot on the roster.